toothpaste-main/deadflat/README.md

-# Deadlock Flat-Shading Map Mod
+# Deadflat - Deadlock Flat-Shading Map Mod

 Replaces every map material with a flat grey — no normal maps, no texture detail.
 Each material gets its own shade (luma-matched to its original